radubrehar/resize-observer/README.md

 The [`ResizeObserver`](https://developers.google.com/web/updates/2016/10/resizeobserver) API is a performant way of getting updates on size changes.

 > ## Warning!
-Only works in browsers that natively support `ResizeObserver` - which, in January 2018 is just Chrome >= 64
+Only works if the global `ResizeObserver` is available.
+(As of January 2018 only Chrome >= 64 ships it natively.)
+You could use a [polyfill](https://github.com/que-etc/resize-observer-polyfill) to ensure it's available.

 ## Install